-Working within copyright regulations, we will digitize book chapters and journal articles and link them to the relevant Blackboard module for your students to access.
+Tutors can submit digitisation requests to The Library - Working within copyright regulations, we will digitise book chapters and journal articles and link them to the relevant Blackboard module for your students to access.

-We cannot digitise material that is already available from the library electronically.
+We cannot digitise material that is already available electronically from the library.

-Usually the item is part of a reading list for a module.
-In this case you can request for items to be digitised via the reading list system.
-When items have been digitised they will become available on the BlackBoard module site and a link will appear in the reading list.
+When the item is part of a reading list for a module you can request digitisation via the Reading List system.
+The digitised items will become available on the BlackBoard module site and a link will appear in the reading list.